skills59/Kubernetes-One/README.md

  - "kubectl get pods"
  - "kubectl get services or svc"

-8-  in order to access the service or alication deployed, make use of the following script
+8-  in order to access the service or application deployed, make use of the following script
   - "minikube service {service name}"
 - it automatically opens up on your web browser, if it doesnt it dislays the url to find the application
   - e.g : 127.1.1.0:2324